 STU recognizes this as a fundamental principle of compliance with applicable laws and regulations.
-In performing their functions and exercising their respective activities, the recipients of this Code are required to comply with all the rules of the legal systems in which they operate.
+In performing their functions and exercising their respective activities, the recipients of this Code must comply with all the rules of the legal systems in which they operate.